Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > GitHub Copilot has many quick actions that can be used to speed up the development process.
 In this case, it created a new file based on the code suggestions.

+- Copilot will add the code to a new empty file, but must be saved.

+- Save the file by clicking pressing `Ctrl + S` or `Cmd + S`.

+- Navigate to folder `/WrightBrothersApi/Models` and save the file as `FlightLog.cs`.

 - Now, let's add the new `FlightLog` property to the `Flight` model.